 It is analytically important to recognize that while many observers believe the industry displays constant returns to scale, there is an increasing marginal cost to providing higher service quality to the rider.
-Consider a route on which a bus can make a round trip in one hour at a cost of \$100, and passengers arrive randomly at stops.
-To provide a 20-min frequency, the transit agency must deploy three buses at a cost of \$300 an hour.
-Passengers wait on average for 10 min for a bus to arrive.
-To double the frequency to every 10 min requires three additional buses.
+3 Consider a route on which a bus can make a round trip in one hour at a cost of \$100, and passengers arrive randomly at stops.
+To provide a 20-minute frequency, the transit agency must deploy three buses at a cost of \$300 an hour.
+Passengers wait on average for 10 minutes for a bus to arrive.
+To double the frequency to every 10 minutes requires three additional buses.
 The average waiting time is now only five minutes.
 The reduction in waiting time of five minutes has been achieved at a marginal cost of \$300, or \$60 for each minute of average waiting time saved.
 To further increase the frequency to every five minutes requires six additional buses.
-The average waiting time saved.
+The average waiting time falls by two-and-a-half minutes at a marginal cost of \$600, or \$240 for each minute of average waiting time saved.